Dr Amélie A. Augé

 - PhD in Zoology (2011), University of Otago, New Zealand

-- MSc in Marine Science/Surveying (2007), University of Otago, New Zealand
+- MSc (by thesis only) in Surveying/Spatial Ecology (2007), University of Otago

 - BSc in Animal Biology/Wildlife Management (2003), University of Rennes (France) & University of Quebec at Rimouski (Canada)